Aphae Bridge

 Another strength is close accessibility near to Seohaean expressway to give more comforts for visiting homes during national holidays such as Korean New Year's Day.
 In winter of 2008, the bridge initially opened to public on temporary basis for outdoor visitors.

-South Jeolla province announced several development projects like building leisure business and landmass for shipbuilders to boast speculation.
+South Jeolla province announced several development projects like building leisure business and landmass for shipbuilders to boost speculation.
 Because of public concerns, office officially registered the area as mandate area for permission of land deals.